 The Chairman updated members that the Local History Group had been invited to meet the archaeologists working on Springhead Bridge.
 The results of this meeting would be reported at the next sub-committee meeting.

 273/18-19.
-DATE OF NEXT MEETING.
+DATE OF NEXT, MEETING.

-Recommended: That the next meeting be scheduled for Tuesd

-January 2019 at 10.00am:
+Recommended: That the next meeting be scheduled for Tuesday 15 January 2019 at 10.00am.

-Sylventry Kindle Control of the Cont

-There being no further er business to transact, the meeting closed at 10.30 am.
+There being no further business to transact, the meeting closed at 10.30 am.

-HU3220025800F

-Signed: Dato: